Peter Paul Rubens Biography | Oil Paintings

 The Artist And His First Wife Isabella Brant In The Honeysuckle Bower, this extremely accurate rendition highlights the many symbolic details of natural setting and the couple's dress, which are allusions to love, faithfulness, and their high social status.
 Rubens was fluent in five languages and was blessed with fine manners and a natural elegance, further refined by the long periods spent at European courts.
 His image as a painter was the opposite extreme to that of the unfortunate peintres maudits like Caravaggio or, in his later life, Rembrandt.

 Shortly after his return to Antwerp, he was appointed court painter to Archduke Albrecht of the Netherlands.
 In the last years of his life, Peter Paul Rubens combined painting with diplomatic missions which took him to France, Spain, and England and resulted in many fine portraits, as well as his larger religious pieces, though Antwerp remained the center of his activity.
 He was knighted by both Charles I and Phillip IV of Spain.
-In 1630 he retired from the court to Steen and devoted the last years of his life to landscape painting.
+By 1630 the traveling had taken its toll on him, and he retired from the court to Steen, and for the last ten years of his life, he only painted landscape oil paintings.

 The Hermit And The Sleeping Angelica, this small but beautiful work depicts an episode from Orlando Furioso, the celebrated epic poem by Ludovico Ariosto, during which the sleeping Angelica is carried to an island by the demon, conjured up by a hermit's magic.
 The handling of this subject is remarkably fine, and reminiscent of the early Rembrandt, while in general stylistic terms the painting can be considered a blend of Titian and Delacroix.